Implementing Hosted Pages

 Some payment methods require additional implementation after this step.
 For details, see Adding Payment Methods.

-The following code sample registers an event handler to a payment button.
-When the shopper clicks the button, the event fires and begins the checkout process with the following steps:
+The following code sample demonstrates how you can implement this process.
+It registers an event handler to a payment button that a shopper clicks to continue to checkout.
+When the shopper clicks the button, the event fires and performs the following steps:

-1. Gets the token from your server and parses the response as JSON.
+1. Retrieves the token from your server and parses the response as JSON.

 2. Extracts the token from the parsed JSON and stores it in an sdkRequest object.